gingerhome/gingee/docs/ai-context/ai-context.md

   - **`port`** (number): The port number for the HTTPS server to listen on.
 Default: 7443.
   - **`key_file`** (string): The path to the SSL private key file (e.g., `key.pem`).
 Can be relative to the project root or an absolute path.
 Default: `"./settings/ssl/key.pem"`.
   - **`cert_file`** (string): The path to the SSL certificate file (e.g., `cert.pem`).
 Can be relative to the project root or an absolute path.
 Default: `"./settings/ssl/cert.pem"`
-  - **NOTE:** See `Enabling HTTPS` section below to configure and run a HTTPS enabled GingerJS
+  - **NOTE:** See `Enabling HTTPS` section below to configure and run a HTTPS enabled Gingee

 ### web_root

 - **Type:** `string`
 - **Default:** `"./web"`
 - **Description:** The path to the directory containing all your application folders.
 This can be a relative path (from the project root) or an absolute path.
-GingerJS will fail to start if this directory does not exist.
+Gingee will fail to start if this directory does not exist.
 - **Example (relative):** `"web_root": "./public"`
-- **Example (absolute):** `"web_root": "/var/www/gingerjs_apps"`
+- **Example (absolute):** `"web_root": "/var/www/gingee_apps"`

 ### cache